brdrbr/Space-Pong-Doodle-Game-With-Swing/README.txt

+The Instructions File is Listed in the Instructions section.
 Classes and functions:
 Main Class:
 -I created a new instance of the ballgame in order to initialize the program and then I called the init function of the ball game.
 The init function and what it does wil